- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 Why it matters

-The underlying emotion behind the passive aggressive person is anger.
+The underlying emotion behind the passive-aggressive person is anger.
 S/he lashes out.
 These actions and communications can hurt.
 Hurt feelings can and will fracture relationships.

 Passive aggressive people thrive on eliciting harmful emotional responses from other people.